 Medium Priority Actions M1 Replace the six current bitumen netball courts with eight acrylic courts.
 M2 Provide training standard lighting (100 lux) for six of the netball courts and competition standard lighting (200 lux) for the two netball courts planned to be covered (refer Action L1).
 M3 Construct high, black-plastic coasted chain mesh fence between the netball courts and the (Action L3 proposed) road.
 Incorporate intermittent offset access points.
 Landscape to soften appearance.
-M4 Install spectator seating around the netball courts and on the western side of Field 1.
+M4 Determine location in consultation with sporting clubs and install spectator seating around the netball courts and on the western side of Field 1.
 M5 Replace the synthetic pitch surface and upgrade the condition of the cricket practice nets.
 M6 Work with the local Landcare group and Broulee Public School to design and establish a compacted gravel accessible trail for education and recreation purposes through the trees.
 Perform risk assessment of trees for retention.
-M7 Install picnic settings in natural clearings alongside the nature trail.
+M7 Install bench seats in natural clearings alongside the nature trail and a picnic table where the trail adjoins the netball courts.

 Low Priority Actions L1 Construct a cover over two of the new netball courts adjacent to the sporting amenities building.
 L2 Car parks Stage 2 Redesign central car park alongside sporting amenities building and accommodate mobility parking and a drop off zone.
 Construct footpath access to sporting amenities building.
 L3 Car parks Stage 3 After relocation and construction of new netball courts, construct a road with sealed car parking on both sides along the southern boundary of Captain Oldrey from the sporting amenities building.
 Construct a footpath between the car park and the fence for extent of netball courts.
 Where possible retain mature vegetation between Captain Oldrey and the (proposed) new residential road.
 Where vegetation cannot be retained, revegetate area with suitable native species.
 L4 Install Captain Oldrey entry signs on new road frontages and directional signage at the new Heath Street intersections once roads are constructed.
 L5 Replace synthetic cricket pitch (should active teams recommence use of the field).
-L6 Subject to demonstrated demand for nighttime competition, upgrade lighting on one field to competition standard (100 lux).
+L6 Subject to demonstrated demand for nighttime competition, upgrade lighting across both fields to competition standard (100 lux).
 L7 Subject to future demonstrated demand, investigate options for a third field to service the area, considering both on-site and off-site options.